Atazanavir (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis), diabetes, heart disease, heart rhythm problems, hemophilia, or phenylketonuria (PKU).
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), diabetes, heart disease, heart rhythm problems, hemophilia, or phenylketonuria (PKU).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.

 - This medicine may cause the following problems: